 KITESURFING HOLIDAYS - KENYA DIANI

-Find the KiteWorldWide Lodge Kenya in Mwazaro; 80 km south of Mombasa with a huge flatwater area, a licensed kitecenter with brand new 2013 gear from BEST, North and Core and awesome accommodation directly at the kitespot.
+A varied selection.
+Kenyaways Kite Village is located on the beach in Galu with a kite school, bar, restaurant, free wifi, free storage and swimming pool.
+Find the KiteWorldWide Lodge in Mwazaro, 80 km south of Mombasa with a huge flatwater area, a licensed kitecenter with brand new 2013 gear from Best,